gschueler/nom/README.md

 # why

 Not sure I need to justify this.
 Try writing XML by hand.
-Try writing noml.
+Try writing nom.

 # why not yaml